Michael McKenzie

 Brendan Curry

-Acoustic/Electric Guitar, Piano, Bass, Ukulele, Mandolin and Drums
+Acoustic/Electric Guitar, Piano, Bass, Ukulele, Mandolin, Drums

 Brendan has over 12 years of teaching experience and a proven track record of helping students develop their natural abilities and achieve meaningful musical goals.
 A versatile multi-instrumentalist on piano, guitar, drums, bass, ukulele, and mandolin, he teaches a wide range of styles and works comfortably with beginners through advanced students—whether that means confidently playing favourite songs or preparing for auditions at post-secondary music programs such as McGill, U of T, or Berklee.
 With a strong foundation in RCM piano and a broad appreciation for music across genres, Brendan brings a positive, patient, and energetic approach to lessons, emphasizing strong fundamentals, creativity, and realistic goal-setting to help students build confidence and make steady, rewarding progress.